Acing the Interview: A Guide to Answering Tough Questions

 Switch the conversation and use the Challenge-Actions-Results format to frame your answer and tie them into 2-3 accomplishments.

-8) Based on our job requirements and what’s on your resume, you may be overqualified, right?
+8) Based on our needs and what’s on your resume, you may be overqualified, right?

 Think this question through carefully and craft a logical, believable response.